spaghettube/origin-placeholder/README.md

 # origin-placeholder

-creating an origin as a comission from a friend
+creating an origins in collab with friend(s)

 <details>
   <summary>idea 1 - shinobi</summary>